top of page

 The rest was His.

 I came to Him overwhelmed and unable to carry what I held.
-That heavy basket was the perfect picture of what burdenedreally feels like.
+That heavy basket was the perfect picture of what burdened really feels like.

 “…and I will give you rest.”

-Rest did not come from trying harder.Rest came when He lifted the basket.
+Rest did not come from trying harder.
+Rest came when He lifted the basket.

-Real rest is not the absence of struggle.It is the transfer of the burden.
+Real rest is not the absence of struggle.
+It is the transfer of the burden.

 “Take My yoke upon you…”

-A yoke is not a burden.It is a way of walking.A way of moving through life with Jesus.
+A way of moving through life with Jesus.

 Jesus did not shame me for my weakness.
 He simply lifted the weight and invited me to stay near.

-Listen to the guided picture prayer here:[ Link to Picture Prayer Audio ]
+Listen to the guided picture prayer here

 Before you begin, find a comfortable place to sit.
 Let your body settle.
 Take a slow breath in and out.

 As you listen, allow the images to unfold naturally.
 There is no right or wrong way to experience this.
-Simply notice what comes, and trust that Jesus knows how to meet you.
+Simply notice what comes and trust that Jesus knows how to meet you.

-You might choose to write or draw in response to any of the following prompts:
+You might choose to write or draw in response to any of the following prompts.

-Walking together
+Walking Together

-May you slow down long enough to listen for the One who is already near.May you discover that His yoke is not a burden, but a way of walking with Him.
-And may His strength lift what you were never meant to carry alone.
+May you discover that His yoke is not a burden, but a way of walking with Him.

 Donna Sawyer